-The Louisiana Educator Advocacy Development (LEAD) Fellowship is searching for Louisiana Educators who are looking to take their advocacy efforts to the next level through a structured eight-month long program that will empower participants to elevate their voices as advocates for all students.
+The Louisiana Educator Advocacy Development (LEAD) Fellowship is searching for Louisiana Educators and Administrators who are looking to take their advocacy efforts to the next level.
+This structured seven-month long program will empower participants to elevate their voices as advocates for all students.

 What is the LEAD Fellowship?

-“The LEAD Fellowship has broadened my education in the advocacy and policy world, and strengthened my voice on behalf of Louisiana students.
-For the first time, I feel like someone is listening.”- Joni Reed Smith, 2017 LA Teacher of the Year and LEAD Fellow
+“The LEAD Fellowship has broadened my education in the advocacy and policy world, and strengthened my voice on behalf of Louisiana's students.
+For the first time, I feel like someone is listening.”- Joni Reed Smith, 2017 LA Teacher of the Year and LEAD Fellow.

 The Fellowship is conducted entirely online so you don’t have to spend a day away from your classroom or school.
 Fellows can manage tasks, meet with national subject matter experts, have meaningful dialogue and keep up with Fellowship events without missing a minute of instruction time.
-Monthly virtual convenings serve two purposes, the first is to provide high quality professional devleopment catered to the needs and requests of the cohort memebers and second, to build Fellows’ awareness around the policy focus of the Fellowship; these convenings will feature local, state and national experts and policy makers.
+Monthly virtual convenings serve two purposes, the first is to provide high quality professional devleopment catered to the needs and requests of the cohort memebers and second, to build Fellows’ awareness around the policy focus of the Fellowship; these monthly convenings will feature local, state, and national experts and policy makers.

 Face to Face Convenings

-The Fellowship offers many advocacy opportunities including regional small group meetings with policy makers, blog and Op-Ed tasks, media interviews, classroom visits, letter/email campaigns, and in-person testimony and advocacy.
+The Fellowship offers many advocacy opportunities including regional conversations with policy makers, blog and Op-Ed tasks, media interviews, classroom visits, letter/email campaigns, and in-person testimony and advocacy.
 Fellows can choose the advocacy tasks they complete based on their interests and comfort level.

 All education practitioners are eligible to apply, whether you're a principal, teacher, administrator, resident/student teacher, and/or counselor.